Linear95/SPAG/README.md

 ```
 pip3 install -r requirements.txt
 ```
+We train models and sampling episodes using 32 40G A100 GPUs with CUDA 11.0.
+The commands below are also compatible with 8 A100 GPUs.

 ## Imitation Learning
 To ensure the instruction-following ability of LLMs to the game rules, we first let LLMs imitate the winning behaviors of GPT-4.